 The Labour Department has determined that domestic helpers accumulate two sick days per month of service in the first year (so 24 days in the first year), and four sick days per month thereafter, up to a maximum of 120 days.

 If your helper is taking four days off or more, then the sick leave allowance is four-fifths of their average daily wages.
-The sick leave should be supported by an appropriate medical certificate.
+An appropriate medical certificate should support the sick leave.

 Maternity leave for domestic helpers

 Just like any other employee, domestic helpers are entitled to maternity leave.
-This is something that can test the helper-employer relationship and so it is necessary to be aware of your responsibilities as an employer.
+This is something that can test the helper-employer relationship, so it is necessary to be aware of your responsibilities as an employer.

-- Your helper should have been working for you for more than 40 weeks prior to their intended leave (i.e. gotten pregnant after they took up the position), given notice of intended leave and provided confirmation of pregnancy and expected confinement dates from a doctor.
+- Your helper should have been working for you for more than 40 weeks before their intended leave, given notice of intended leave and confirmed pregnancy and expected confinement dates from a doctor.

 - Your helper may choose to return home for the birth, and in this case, you’ll need to negotiate an earlier start date for her leave to allow her to safely fly.